patrickfav/website-favre/content/articles/2018-04-11-the-concise-interface-implementation-pattern/index.md

 #### Future-proof

-If in any point in time you wish to have multiple implementation or expose this interface as an API you just move the Default implementation to it’s own class and give it a proper name ([IntelliJ can do this for you](https://www.jetbrains.com/help/idea/move-inner-to-upper-level-dialog-for-java.html)).
+If in any point in time you wish to have multiple implementation or expose this interface as an API you just move the Default implementation to its own class and give it a proper name ([IntelliJ can do this for you](https://www.jetbrains.com/help/idea/move-inner-to-upper-level-dialog-for-java.html)).
 The interface and implementation are not tied to each other, they are just defined in the same location in the source code.

 #### Avoid unnecessary Naming